ubccr/ccrdocs/pages/hpc/jobs.md

 CCR maintains a [repository of examples](https://github.com/ubccr/ccr-examples) for use in the HPC environment.
 This includes example Slurm scripts for a variety of use cases, some application-specific usage examples, and examples on using containers.
 This repository will be updated over time so check back frequently for updates.

 New users should start with the [introductory documentation](https://github.com/ubccr/ccr-examples/blob/main/slurm/README.md) to get an understanding of how the example scripts are designed.
-We provice a [basic Slurm example script](https://github.com/ubccr/ccr-examples/blob/main/slurm/0_Introductory/README.md), [Application specific examples](https://github.com/ubccr/ccr-examples/blob/main/slurm/2_ApplicationSpecific/README.md) and [advanced Slurm examples](https://github.com/ubccr/ccr-examples/tree/main/slurm/1_Advanced).
+We provide a [basic Slurm example script](https://github.com/ubccr/ccr-examples/blob/main/slurm/0_Introductory/README.md), [application specific examples](https://github.com/ubccr/ccr-examples/blob/main/slurm/2_ApplicationSpecific/README.md) and [advanced Slurm examples](https://github.com/ubccr/ccr-examples/tree/main/slurm/1_Advanced).

 **To submit a batch script to Slurm for processing:**